Charlos16v/uferProto/README.md

 [Click here for github repo.](https://github.com/Charlos16v/uferProto)

-*Note: this application is different to the Clean Architecture diagram above but attempts to achieve the same outcome.*

 ### Software layer overview
 The application is separated into three layers.
 Inner layers cannot depend on outer layers and outer layers should only depend one layer in: